 HIVE investors have had a great 2021.
 The company’s stock has more than doubled in price since the beginning of the year.

 If any of these ideas interest you, know that you don’t have to start big.
-These days, you can build your own crypto-related portfolio just by using digital nickels and dimes.
+These days, you can build your own crypto-related portfolio with as much money as you are willing to spend.

 Stocks can be volatile, cryptos make big swings to either side, and even gold is not immune to the market’s ups and downs.

 That’s why if you are looking for the ultimate hedge, it could be worthwhile to check out a real, but overlooked asset: fine art.